 - Tell your doctor if you:

-- Have any allergies
+- Have any allergies.

 - Are taking any medications.
-Some may suppress bone marrow and will need to be stopped
+Some may suppress bone marrow and will need to be stopped.

 During Your Procedure

-The amount of marrow removed will depend on the weight and illness of the person who will receive the bone marrow.
-Your weight and size may limit how much marrow you can donate.
-The body will replace this marrow in about 2 to 3 months.
+The amount of bone marrow that will be removed depends on the weight and illness of the person who will receive the bone marrow.
+Your weight and size may limit how much bone marrow you can donate.
+Your body will replace this bone marrow in 2 to 3 months after the procedure.

 After Your Procedure

-Call Your Doctor or Nurse if You:
+Call Your Doctor or Nurse if You Have:

-- Have bleeding from the harvest sites
+- Bleeding from your harvest sites

-- Have chills or a temperature of 100.4° F (38° C) or higher
+- A temperature of 100.4° F (38° C) or higher

-- Develop a cough that does not go away
+- A cough that does not go away